ragaashritha/Project--4/Architectural Basics.md

     - Maxpooling, 1x1 convolutions come under transition layer **13.
 Position of Transition Layer:**
 	- Transition layer is put after each convolution block once the concolution block identifies each of the following:
-    		- Edges and gradients
-    		- Textures
-    		- Patterns
-    		- Parts of objects
+    	- Edges and gradients,textures,Patterns,Parts of objects

 **14.Number of Epochs and when to increase them:**
     - Epoch is when loss function sees the entire training data
     - Epochs are increased when the loss can decrease further and not stagnated at a point